AriFordsham/GHCWiki/status/october08.md

 Meanwhile, development goes on in the HEAD:

-- John Dias is still working hard on rewriting GHC's backend, and his changes should be landing in the HEAD during October.
+- John Dias has been working hard on rewriting GHC's backend, and his changes should be landing in the HEAD during October.
+You can find an [overview of the new architecture on the wiki](commentary/compiler/new-code-gen-pipeline)

 - The DPH team are still developing furiously.